Ask the Experts: Retail Package Selection

 The struggle with out-of-the-box, best-practice based solutions is typically not that they don’t address the customer’s needs, but rather the customer isn’t willing to change.

-Robert: The struggle with out-of-the-box, best-practice-based solutions is typically not that they don’t address the customer’s needs, but rather that the customer isn’t willing to change.
-Certainly, there are instances when a company’s differential requirements, their “special sauce,” are not supported out of the box.
+Robert: The struggle with out-of-the-box, best-practice-based solutions is typically not that they don’t address the customer’s needs but that the customer isn’t willing to change.
+Certainly, there are instances when a company’s differential requirements, their ‘special sauce,’ are not supported out of the box.
 This is usually in the 5-10% range.
 The rest of the best-in-class capabilities can be implemented if the mindset of the organization is open to embracing this approach and realizing they may not get a 100% fit.
-Ensuring appropriate change management support and setting realistic expectations (cascading from senior management/project champions) will help to set the stage for this approach and to help the project team make the right choice when users want to cling to their “sacred cows.”
+Ensuring appropriate change management support and setting realistic expectations (cascading from senior management/project champions) will help to set the stage for this approach and to help the project team make the right choice when users want to cling to their ‘sacred cows.’

-Heidi: The key here is twofold – the business’ desire to change from custom-developed solutions to industry best practices.
-Change management expertise is mission-critical when moving from customized solutions to industry best practices.
+The key here is twofold – the business’ desire to change from custom-developed solutions to industry best practices.
+Retail organizational change expertise is mission-critical when moving from customized solutions to industry best practices.
 The leadership team must continually reiterate the vision/direction and highlight the benefits of moving to industry best practices.
 Role modeling this vision for the team assists in moving the bar toward this strategic direction.

 The leadership team must continually reiterate the vision/direction and highlight the benefits of moving to industry best practices.